Termination of Employment Contract and Unfair Dismissal Claims

 As an employer you are entitled to terminate an employee’s contract if they have committed an act of gross misconduct or have failed to follow a process, for example, failure to act on feedback of subsequent disciplinary warnings.
 Aside from conduct, other potentially fair reasons for dismissing an employee are performance, redundancy, contravention of a statutory restriction (for example dismissing an employee because they lost their driving licence and needed to be able to drive to carry out their job); or “some other substantial reason” (a reason other than those listed here and which is potentially fair in the circumstances).

-Employment law dictates that you must ‘act reasonably’ when dismissing an employee, failure you conduct a dismissal in a fair and reasonable manner could result in a tribunal claim against your business.
+Employment law dictates that you must ‘act reasonably’ when dismissing an employee, failure to conduct a dismissal in a fair and reasonable manner could result in a tribunal claim against your business.

 Here are some key steps to ensure your business is covered: